ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Installing ``flocker-node``
 ===========================

-.. warning:: These instructions describe the installation of ``flocker-node`` on a Fedora20 operating system.
+.. warning:: These instructions describe the installation of ``flocker-node`` on a Fedora 20 operating system.
              This is the only supported node operating system right now.

 Fedora 20